On the number of divisors of Mersenne numbers: Abstract

 \section{Abstract}

 Denote $f(n):=\sum_{1\le k\le n} \tau(2^k-1)$, where $\tau$ is the number of divisors function.
 Motivated by a question of Paul Erd\H{o}s, we show that the sequence of ratios $f(2n)/f(n)$ is unbounded.
 We also present conditional results on the divergence of this sequence to infinity.
-Finally, we test numerically both the conjecture $f(2n)/f(n)\to\infty$ and our sufficient conditions for it to hold.
+Finally, we give experimental evidence on both the conjecture $f(2n)/f(n)\to\infty$ and our sufficient conditions for it to hold.